INSIDE: Take a sneak peek into the Pokemon Center Ikebukuro, the best place in Japan for Pokemon fans.

 - Pokemon official merchandise is reasonably priced and top quality.

-- Pokemon store plays gameboy music on the stereo too!
+- The Pokemon Store Ikebukuro plays gameboy music on the stereo too!

 - 1 About Pokemon

-- 2 Pokemon Characters at Pokemon Mega Store
+- 2 Shopping for Pokemon Characters at Pokemon Center Ikebukuro

-- 6 How to get to Pokemon Center Tokyo
+- 10 How to get to Pokémon Center Tokyo

 Pokémon was created by Satoshi Tajiri in 1995.
 (Yes, that makes both you and me old!)